Label-efficient multi-organ segmentation with a diffusion model: Methods

-Thirdly, in line with the transferring strategy employed in MAE \cite{he2022masked}, we modify the output layer of the noise-predicting U-Net as part of adapting the pre-trained model to downstream tasks.
-We redesign the classification head specifically for the target dataset and train it from scratch.
-The classification head consists of two sets of consecutive convolution layers, Batch Normalization layers, Rectified Linear Unit activation functions, and a separate convolution layer.
-It includes three hyper-parameters: the number of input channels, the number of channels in the hidden layer, and the number of output channels.
-The number of input and output channels depends on the width of the ResBlock and the number of categories in the specific dataset, while the hidden layers are set to 128 or 256 in our experiments.
+Third, we modify the output layer of the noise predictor U-Net to adapt it to the multi-organ segmentation task.
+Specifically, we redesign the classification head specifically for the target dataset and train it from scratch.
+The classification head (Figure \ref{fig2: classification_head}) consists of two sets of consecutive convolution layers, batch normalization (BN) layers, rectified linear unit (ReLU) activation functions, and a separate convolution layer.
+It involves three hyper-parameters: the number of input channels, hidden layer channels, and output channels.
+The number of input and output channels are determined by the ResBlock channel width and the number of organs to be segmented.
+The hidden layer channels are set to 128 or 256 in our experiments.

-The final step involves fine-tuning the pre-trained segmentation model.
-After the modifications made in the previous three steps, the noise-predicting network has been fully adapted to the segmentation tasks.
-Instead of updating all the network parameters as done in supervised learning methods, we propose a series of fine-tuning strategies to determine which modules in the network need to be updated.
-In the next section, we will provide a detailed description of these fine-tuning strategies.
+The final step is to fine-tune the pre-trained noise predictor U-Net using labeled data.
+Through modifications in the previous three steps, the noise predictor U-Net has been fully adapted to the segmentation tasks.
+Unlike traditional supervised learning methods that train the whole network from scratch, we propose lightweight fine-tuning strategies to fine-tune and update specific modules efficiently.
+These strategies will be detailed in the following section.